 - Showcase what is unique about your brand

-- If your products are Problem/Solution-focused, help them understand or identify the problem they resolve.
+- If your products are Problem/Solution-focused, help them understand or identify the problem they solve.

 1. Ads that emotionally connect: